FalkMeck/Decoding_Cortical_Chronotopy/DV02_ISC/README.md

 - *Step5_2_Results_ISCanalysis.R*: On basis of the estimated models, calculates and saves all the results of the hypothesis test within each model.
 Also the assummption check is included in this script.
 - *Step5_3_TS_Plots.R*: Creates and saves all the result plots depicted in the paper.

+Additionally, this folder contains the code to generate Figure 10 (loo comparision graphic, plotting the elpd): *Create_plots_looComparision.R*

 #### References
 - Nastase, S. A., Gazzola, V., Hasson, U., & Keysers, C. (2019).
 Measuring shared responses across subjects using intersubject correlation.
 Social Cognitive and Affective Neuroscience, 14(6), 669–687. https://doi.org/10.1093/scan/nsz037